How School Kills Wonder: NASA's Forgotten 1968 Study on Education's Silent War Against Creative Genius

 The baffling thing about the system of educating children and teens is its whole-cloth misapprehension of what children and teens need.
 This is why our system excels at diminishing our creative capacity.
 By the time we’re fully grown, our school system has eradicated our innate inventiveness by nearly 100%.
 This is not hyperbole, nor conjecture.
 This, dear readers, is fact.

-In 1968, NASA wanted to assign their most innovative engineers and scientists to tackle the most challenging problems.
-But they lacked the tools to precisely identify the most creative and imaginative on their team.
+In 1968, NASA wanted to assign its most innovative engineers and scientists to tackle the most challenging problems.
+However, they lacked the tools to identify their team's most creative and imaginative members.
 They commissioned Dr. George Land, author and general systems scientist who discovered Transformation Theory, and business leader Dr. Beth Jarman to create an instrument to pinpoint creativity.

 While the method was successful, it didn’t answer a fundamental question: Where does creativity come from?

-To answer this question, Land replicated the study, but this time used 1600 children aged 4-5.
+Land replicated the study to answer this question, using 1600 children aged 4-5.
 The test presented children with problems and asked the kids to come up with new or different ideas to solve them.

 What they discovered stunned them—98% of those 1600 children scored at the “creative genius” level for imaginative thinking.